 With net household wealth in the United States projected to reach $120 trillion by 2030, the financial services industry’s prospects certainly look bright.
 But this market is likely to become increasingly segmented by individual generational needs.
 In this research, we set out to estimate how generational wealth will evolve over the next 15 years, with the purpose of providing a clear roadmap for financial services firms.
 In many respects, our findings contradict prevailing wisdom, while in other instances, they reaffirm conventional thinking.
 In either case, they yield some unique insights.

 Our study has highlighted clear implications for financial services along generational lines.
 As Boomers gradually shift from gathering assets to spending them down, wealth management providers should alter product portfolios and pricing models accordingly.
 These strategies include achieving differentiation by bundling traditionally niche services like estate planning services into their offerings.
 In serving Gen Xers, comprehensive advice that helps them save for retirement and manage debt and budget for large expenses (such as education for their children) will likely win.

 Millenials present firms with structural challenges.
 Embedding robo-advisor and tech-enabled solutions into offerings is a start.
 Product unbundling and pricing pressure are likely to follow, whether firms like it or not.
 And the Silent Generation will continue bequeathing to the other generations.
 Firms would do well to foster relationships with their heirs to create stickiness in their customer base.

-The key elements of the modeling methodology are:
+The key elements of the modelling methodology are:

 These limitations notwithstanding, we believe that our model adequately accounts for the key generational wealth trends which will play out in the country over the next two decades.